dsmiller95/LindenmayerPlantSimulation/Packages/com.dman.l-system/README.md

 [![openupm](https://img.shields.io/npm/v/com.dman.l-system?label=openupm&registry_uri=https://package.openupm.com)](https://openupm.com/packages/com.dman.l-system/)

 An attempt to implement most of the features present in L-systems described by ['The Algorithmic Beauty Of Plants'](http://algorithmicbotany.org/papers/abop/abop.pdf).
-Recommended reading: chapters 1.1, 1.2, 1.3, and 1.5 for the basics of L-Systems.
+If you are not familiar with L-Systems, read chapters 1.1, 1.2, 1.3, and 1.5 for the basics.
 Read 1.7 and 1.10 for details about stochastic and parametric rules, the behavior of rules in this implementation should mirror how they are described in those chapters with some [syntactical differences](#supported-rule-examples).

 ## Installation